Wondering what are some good books to read this summer?

 Maybe you’ve got a vacation planned (with some much needed time by the pool), or you know you’ll have more breathing room in your schedule now that school is out.

-Either way, summer is a wonderful time to curl up with a good book!
+Either way, summer is a wonderful time to find a really good book to read!
 Finding a great summer book to read is a treat I give myself this time of year.

-Here are 9 book recommendations, divided by category.
+Here are 10 book recommendations for great summer reading, divided by category.

 NOTE: I’m recommending these as books for an adult to read, and wouldn’t necessarily recommend them for kids (unless otherwise noted).
 Although they are all high quality reads, many of them contain intense subject matter and I would highly caution parents to preview.